-Partner and ambassador James Daly is co-founder and CEO of Greenhouse Media (GMI), a dynamic media finance and film/ TV production company based in Hampshire, UK.
-A shrewd financial director with a creative soul, James intricately understands and spans both sides of the film industry.
+Partner and ambassador James Daly is co-founder and CEO of Greenhouse Media (GMI), a dynamic media finance and film production company based in the UK.
+A shrewd financial director with a creative soul, James intricately understands both sides of the film industry.
 Unlike other production companies, James’ focus is on fully financing film and media projects in-house and drawing on his long-term relationships with distributors.

 GMI‘s portfolio includes films & TV shows in the Comedy, Drama, Music, Entertainment, Documentary and Factual/Features genres.
-The company is growing fast by developing and producing exciting films, TV shows and platforms that viewers connect with easily.
+The company is growing fast by developing and producing exciting films and TV shows that viewers connect with easily and love to watch.
 Away from the financial and distribution side, James is also a critically acclaimed writer and producer.
 As well as working with big established names, James believes that discovering and championing young talent is paramount to ensuring his company’s success.

 James’ passion and commitment to social responsibility is something he’s incredibly proud of and has placed at the heart of all his company’s endeavors.
 In doing so, he’s created a powerful platform to raise marginalized voices, exploring and assisting global causes which benefit from GMI’s support and opportunities each year.
 As an ambassador, James intends to work closely with Brainstorm on all aspects of film & media production and distribution, offering his expertise and creating empowering opportunities for our global creative community to engage with the widest audience.